 There are definitely more contenders

-In the end, there are strong arguments for why people should consider either the Scarlet Witch or Sentry to be the strongest Avenger.
-Both heroes have accomplished feats that few other heroes could ever dream of, and both are treated by their peers as being among the most powerful superhumans in existence.
-However, there’s one more problem with picking either of these characters: Any Avenger could theoretically become “the strongest.”
+In the end, there are compelling reasons why people should regard Scarlet Witch or Sentry to be the most powerful Avenger.
+These reasons can be supported by excellent arguments.
+Both of these heroes have achieved something that very few other heroes could ever hope to achieve, and as a result, their fellow heroes regard them both as being among the most powerful superhumans that have ever lived.
+However, there is a further obstacle to overcome if you choose either of these heroes, and that is the fact that every Avenger has the potential to become “the strongest.”

-Case in point, when Stan Lee first created Thor in the 1960s, he did so because he wanted to create a hero more powerful than anybody comic readers had seen before.
-“I wanted to create the biggest, most powerful superhero of all and I figured who can be bigger than a god?” said Lee in an interview with the Washington Post.
+For example, when Stan Lee originally created Thor in the 1960s, he did so because he wanted to create a hero for comic book readers who was more powerful than anyone they had seen before.
+In an interview with the Washington Post, Lee explained his inspiration for the character of Godzilla by saying, “I wanted to create the biggest, most powerful superhero of all and I figured who can be bigger than a god?”

-Nowadays, however, you’d be hard-pressed to find a Marvel fan who would call Thor the definitive strongest Avenger.
-Sure, he’s up there, but as time has gone on, other heroes have gotten stronger to the point where they could rival the God of Thunder.
-This brings us to another point made by the late, great Lee (via MarvelousTV).
-It’s the scriptwriter who ultimately determines which superhero is stronger than another.
-If the writer says Sentry is the strongest, then it’s Sentry.
-If they say Wanda is the strongest, then it’s Wanda.
-If they say Squirrel Girl can beat Galactus, then by golly, that rodent girl is definitively stronger, and that’s just the way it is.
+On the other hand, it is becoming increasingly difficult to find a Marvel fan in modern times who would say that Thor is unquestionably the strongest of the Avengers.
+Although he is certainly among the best, as time has progressed, other heroes have become more powerful to the point that they are now capable of competing with the God of Thunder.
+This brings us to an additional point that the great Lee stated in his speech (via MarvelousTV).
+The author of the story is the one who, in the end, decides which superhero is more powerful than the others.
+If the author indicates that Sentry is the most powerful, then it must be Sentry.
+If they claim that Wanda is the most powerful, then she most certainly is.
+If they claim that Squirrel Girl is capable of defeating Galactus, then by golly, that rodent girl is unquestionably more powerful, and that’s just the way things are.